iamsuchskillman/ismycomputeroff/README.md

-Easy and simple way to tell if your computer is off.
+Easy and simple way to tell if your (Linux) computer is off.